Crates.io | layla-log |

 id | 1191664 |

 A simple logger library.
-This library provides a simple log writer and simple log level control.
-It can record logs to a target directory and also print to the terminal.
+This library provides a simple log writer and simple log-level control.
+It can record logs to a target directory and also print them to the terminal.
 The log can be set to different levels (Error, Warn, Debug, Info and Trace).
-And only the logs with high enough level will be recorded to file or printed to terminal.
+Only the logs with significant levels will be recorded to file or printed to the terminal.
 Moreover, when the log file size exceeds a certain limit, it will automatically route to new files with indexing.

-Macros are provided to use the log writer easily, but before it here are several setting for the writer:
+Macros are provided to use the log writer easily, but before it here are several settings for the writer:

 use layla_log::*;